oleg-sta/developer-knowledge/README.md

 ## Introduction

-Here is my knowledge on backend developer.
-It's not everything I know, but tried to emphasize most important thing need to be known by modern backend java developer.
-Not all the contents is filled yet, i'll fill it with time.
+Here is my knowledge for backend software developer.
+Please use it.

-## Algorithms
+## Algorithms and Data Structure
 ### Structure Data
 #### DFS
 #### BFS